-The following categories indicate where a driver is authorised to operate:
+The following categories indicate where a driver is authorised to operate.

-- > Category 1 Apron only.

-- > Category 2 Applicable Airside areas.
+- > Category 1 Apron only. - > Category 2 All airside areas.

-- > The following are specific endorsements that can be added to authority for an ADA holder:

-3. Obtaining an ADA Category 1
+3. Obtaining an ADA Category 2

-Before applying for an Authority to Drive Airside (ADA), a driver must satisfy the following criteria:
+Before obtaining an Authority to Drive Airside (ADA), a driver must satisfy the following criteria:

-- > Be a driver of a vehicle for a minimum of three hours on the airside accompanied in a vehicle by a driver who has a Category 1 or Category 2 ADA. - > Complete the driver training log at the completion of each training session and have it signed by the ADA holder who you were driving with. - > Complete and obtain 100% accuracy in the theory test.
+- > Be a driver of a vehicle for a minimum of five hours on the airside accompanied in a vehicle by a driver who has a Category 2. - > Hold a Radiotelephone Operators Certificate of Proficiency issued through CASA by an approved delegate. - > Be able to comprehend any visual signals that may be issued by RAAF ATC. - > Complete the driver training log at the completion of each training session and have it signed by the ADA holder who you were driving with. - > Complete and obtain 100% accuracy in the theory and driving practical tests.